jamesmichaelmaltby/JamesMichaelMaltby/cmalt.md

 > On reflection, I believe the most important reason for being aware of wider issues in technology is being able to properly advise and support non-specialist staff.
 Most teachers do not have the time to keep up-to-date with the latest practice and regulations.
 As a specialist, a learning technologist can disseminate this information appropriately and support organisation wide changes.

 ## Core Area 4: Communication and Working with Others
-During my time as a learning technologist, my greatest communication successes have been during the redevelopment of the Plumpton College virtual learning environment for the 2017/18 academic year.
+During my time as a learning technologist, my greatest communication successes have been during the redevelopment of the Plumpton College virtual learning environment known as (Plumpton Online](https://www.plumptononline.ac.uk) for the 2017/18 academic year.

 These two screenshots show a before and after shot of the redesign:
 ![VLE Transformation](/images/vle.png "VLE Transformation")